kiritigowda/help/SOW/README.md

 * **Fused Single Kernel Neural Network Model** - A pre-trained neural network model in ONNX or NNEF format needs to ingested by a tool to create a single kernel node in OpenVX using OpenCL (MIVisionX & MIOpen) which handles all optimizations within the kernel.

-* **Cascading Models** - train or use pre-trained models to develop an application which runs a lightweight model, which is optimized to use less power and resources, to detect some object or scene to trigger running of a more complex model, which does detection of a scene or segmentation, to complete any given task.
+* **Cascading Models** - Train or use pre-trained models to develop an application which runs a lightweight model, which is optimized to use less power and resources, to detect some object or scene to trigger running of a more complex model, which does detection of a scene or segmentation, to complete any given task.

 * **Image Style Transfers** - Use neural networks or traditional computer vision algorithms to create image styles library for different effects to a given image.
 This image style transfer kernels can be a module in MIVisionX which can be used in pre or post-processing.